+But the islanders' determination is as strong as their connection to their home.
 While the Pacific Islands are made up of 11 independent countries, including the Marshall Islands, Fiji, Samoa, and the Federated States of Micronesia, the people of these disparate nations are banding together to confront the challenges of climate change.

-Which is the closest antonym for the word disparate?
+Which is the closest synonym for the word disparate?

-- (A) obscure
+- (A) disoriented

-- B ingenious
+- B dejected

-- © adaptable
+- © destitute

-- equivalent
+- D dissimilar